 Tomatoes are native to South America and were originally grown for their decorative purposes.

 The tomato is actually a fruit but is considered a vegetable because of its uses.
 They were affectionately known as pommes d’amour by the French, or apples of love.
-Today consumption of fresh and processed tomatoes is second to potatoes.

 All New Zealand tomatoes are ripened on the vine which makes them tastier than some imported varieties.